 IMPORTANT: Don’t download programs from the Internet without reading the disclosures.
 Some websites may be advertised as “free and uncensored” or may allow information to be downloaded.
 However, a pop-up window with a disclaimer should appear.
 The disclaimer usually reveals information on possible charges or the rerouting of the website.
 It may say, “you will be disconnected from your local Internet access number and reconnected to an international location” (which may be Chad, Madagascar, Vanuatu or some other country).
 It is important that consumers read the disclaimer to learn what charges will be assessed before they click the box.
 If they still choose to download, consumers should be prepared to receive a phone bill with high international toll charges.
 There may also be charges from a non-telecommunications company that provides a billing service to the website in question.

 To minimize the risk of this happening:

 - individuals should ask their local phone company for an INTERNATIONAL BLOCK on their computer line;

 - individuals who acquire broadband Internet access should consider disabling their modems;

 - individuals should take advantage of firewalls, virus protection, and anti-spyware programs, and ensure that they have downloaded the latest updates of their operating systems and internet browsers.

 Filing a Complaint with the FCC

-The best way to provide all the information the FCC needs to process your complaint is to complete fully the online complaint form.
-When you open the online form, you will be asked a series of questions that will take you to the particular section of the form you need to complete.
-If you do not use the online complaint form, your complaint, at a minimum, should indicate:
+The best way to provide all the information the FCC needs to process your complaint is to complete the online complaint form in full.
+When you open the online complaint form, you will be asked a series of questions that will take you to the particular section of the form you need to complete.
+If you do not use the online complaint form, your complaint should include the following: